crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/cryptographic-authentication-methods/README.md

 * The server signs parts of the TLS handshake messages (e.g., `ServerKeyExchange` in RSA-based key exchange or the entire handshake transcript in modern TLS 1.3), generating a digital signature using its private key.
 To prove it possesses the private key matching its certificate and to protect the handshake from tampering, the server generates a digital signature over critical parts of the handshake exchange.
 The exact content covered by this signature varies by protocol version and algorithm:
   * **In TLS 1.2 (e.g., with RSA or Diffie-Hellman key exchange):** The signature is not over the entire handshake.
 It typically covers a hash that includes the `ServerKeyExchange` message (which contains the server's key-sharing parameters) and the random values exchanged in the `ClientHello` and `ServerHello` messages.
 This crucial step binds the server's identity to the specific cryptographic parameters of this session, preventing a man-in-the-middle attacker from altering them.
   * **In Modern TLS 1.3:** The protocol is simpler and more robust.
 The server signs a cryptographic hash of the entire handshake transcript—meaning almost all messages sent and received by both parties up to that point.
 This includes the `ClientHello`, `ServerHello`, and other key-sharing messages.
 Signing the entire transcript provides the strongest possible integrity guarantee, ensuring that not a single byte of the negotiation was altered.
-* The client checks the signature using the server’s public key (from the digital certificate).&#x20;
+* The client checks the signature using the server’s public key (from the digital certificate).
 * If the signature is valid, message integrity is confirmed.
 This ensures the handshake messages themselves were not tampered with, and authenticates the server (proves it owns the private key).

 **2. Integrity After the Handshake (HMAC or AEAD)**